data-science-with-r/data-visualization-transformation-project/README.md

 This final project consists of an exploratory data analysis and write up of results you discover.
 The data set you will be working with is a pre-packaged R data set called `OrchardSprays`.
-Your write up will consist of three sections.
+Your write up will consist of two sections.

-**Introduction** - The introduction contains more information about your data set and the research question(s) you are tasked to investigate.

 **Methods** - The methods section should include visualizations and summary statistics relevant to your research question(s).
 These should be accompanied with written descriptions.

-**Discussion** - In this section you’ll include a written summary of what you have learned about your research question(s), will discuss your overall findings, and describe the key results from your analysis.
+**Discussion** - The discussion section should include a written summary of what you have learned about your research question(s) and describe the key results from your analysis.

 ## Introduction